deajan/osync/README.md

 	$ cd osync
 	$ bash install.sh

+Installer script accepts some parameters for automation.
+Launch install.sh --help for options.

 There is also a RPM file that should fit RHEL/CentOS/Fedora and basically any RPM based distro, see the github release.
 Please note that RPM files will install osync to /usr/bin instead of /usr/local/bin in order to enforce good practices.